 1. Schedule your first prenatal appointment.

-“Patients are typically seen anytime between six and nine weeks of pregnancy for their first ultrasound,” says Perelel Medical Co-Founder and board-certified Obstetrician/Gynecologist Dr. Banafsheh Bayati.
-“It is best to be seen earlier if there is a history of ectopic (tubal) pregnancy, miscarriages, In Vitro Fertilization (IVF) conception, irregular cycles, or you are over 35.”
+“Patients are typically seen anytime between six and nine weeks of pregnancy for their first ultrasound,” says Perelel Medical Co-Founder and board-certified OB/GYN Dr. Banafsheh Bayati.
+“It is best to be seen earlier if there is a history of ectopic (tubal) pregnancy, miscarriages, In Vitro Fertilization (IVF) conception, irregular cycles, or if you are over 35.”

 This first appointment tends to be a longer one, since it typically includes a discussion about your medical, surgical and obstetrical history, a physical examination and urine test or ultrasound if needed, plus a meeting with an obstetrics nurse to review important prenatal information and map out next steps.